xavierraffin/docs-1/docs/pages/tutorials/python.md

 ## Step 5 - Deploy it to the Internet

-Have a look at the `README.md` file in your starter-snake-node directory for instructions on deploying to Heroku.
+Have a look at the `README.md` file in your starter-snake-python directory for instructions on deploying to Heroku.

+A quick Heroku setup guide is included below:
+* Log into heroku (create a free account if you don't have one)
+* Click on New >> Create New App
+* Name your app and click "Create App"
+* Deployment method: Select Github
+* Connect your repository and branch -- If it is connected to github then it should be pretty easy to find your repository
+* Automatic Deploys: choose your branch and select "Enable Automatic Deploys" -- this will automatically rebuild and deploy your snake, everytime you submit changes to github
+* Manual Deploy: Select branch and hit "Deploy Branch" -- if you enabled automatic deploys, then you only need to deploy it this one time.
+* Once the app has successfully deployed, check at ```https://<your app name>.herokuapp.com``` From a browser, all you will get is:
+**```Battlesnake documentation can be found at https://docs.battlesnake.com.```** ...but this is a good sign!
+It means that your snake deployed successfully (you might still have bugs in it but at least the Heroku build worked).